America changed in the years since Wall Street made their power grab…excuse me…the Great Recession occurred.

 Unfortunately, the country’s new management viewed the worker class like the old management did.
 Mirroring the aristocrats they replaced, the Bolsheviks thought the Russian peasantry loved to feel the whip as well.

 (Russia’s Leninist era reminds me of investor-loving corporations who work their people to the bone and cut benefits offerings, but hold lavish, booze-heavy parties occasionally.
 I worked for one of these types of companies from 1999 to 2005.
-Memory lane…being forced to attend a “fun day” while a pile of work sits on my desk, put there by the same people who are now telling me to have the time of my life.)
+Memory lane…being forced to attend a “fun day” while a pile of work sat on my desk, put there by the same people who are now telling me to have the time of my life.)

 Here’s the super-sucky part about the Bolshevik Revolution: Lenin died not long after taking over.